DB3 Team's Solution For Meta KDD Cup' 25: The Retrieval Component of the Solution

 \subsection{Retrieval Pipeline for Image-indexed Knowledge Graph.}

 In Task 1, an image-indexed knowledge graph is provided as the information source.
-In Task 1, an image-indexed knowledge graph is provided as the information source.
 Specifically, an image is linked with a CLIP~\cite{radford2021learning} index and is associated with a structured segment of text, which serves as a description of the entity represented by the image.
 The information useful for answering the question is mostly based on the information in the structured text; therefore, the task involves identifying the correct entity the query is about in the knowledge graph.

 \stitle{Retrieving and Reranking through Image.} The most direct solution is to retrieve and rerank through the query image and the index images.
 The most related images are first retrieved through the CLIP index, and the related text information is used as the retrieved information.
 The key challenge here is the quality of the retrieval results.
 Through experiment, we observe that directly applying the top 1/3/5 results of this source through the image index harms the final QA accuracy.
 We applied the following techniques to improve the retrieval quality.